YYYWeee/YYYWeee/README.md

 - All of my projects are available at [Portfolio](https://wendyckuo.com/)
 - :computer: I'm currently open for work
-- :seedling: I'm implementing more features for my projects.
+- :seedling: I'm implementing more features to my projects.
 - :house: Based in Dallas, Texas
 - :zap: Fun Fact: I am a Certified Ethical Hacker
 - :mailbox:  How to reach me: [weimmod@gmail.com](mailto:weimmod@gmail.com)